Manatee County Lifeguarded Beaches

 Tides range from one to three feet under normal conditions and may represent two or four tides per day.

 Sun exposure at this latitude may be more severe than you are accustomed to, so always take precautionary measures.
-Wear a sunscreen of at least 15 SPF and don't remain in the sun for more than a few hours your first day or two.
+Wear sunscreen of at least 15 SPF and don't remain in the sun for more than a few hours on your first day or two.
 For best results, when wearing sunscreen, you must reapply it throughout the day.